 Do not upload: passport, birth certificate, national identity card.
 These must all be sent by post only.

-If Student Finance request a passport or birth certificate or other documentation to prove identity, you must send this by registered post.
+If Student Finance request a passport or birth certificate to prove identity, you must send this by registered post.

 If your finance is delayed it could be because an income check is awaiting a parent’s or partner’s income details.
 The delay could also be due to a specific course entry requirement such as a DBS check or Occupational Health Report.